wothke/asap-3.2.0/README.md

 	Original C code of "ASAP" (see http://http://asap.sourceforge.net//).

 This is a JavaScript/WebAudio plugin of ASAP.
-This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).
+This plugin is designed to work with my generic WebAudio ScriptProcessor music player (see separate project).

 This project is based on ASAP version 3.2.0: The respective asap.h & asap.c files have been copied here (unchanged).

-How to build:
+## How to build

-You'll need emscripten to build the web version (I used the win installer: emsdk-1.13.0-full-32bit.exe which (at the time) could be found here: http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html) I did not need to perform ANY manual changes on the installation.
+You'll need Emscripten (http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+The make script is designed for use of emscripten version 1.37.29 (unless you want to create WebAssembly output, older versions might also still work).

-I assume that the asap-3.2.0 project folder has been moved into the main emscripten folder (maybe not necessary) and that a command prompt has been opened within that folder and the Emscripten environment vars have been set (i.e. emsdk_env.bat has been called).
+The below instructions assume that the asap-3.2.0 project folder has been moved into the main emscripten installation folder (maybe not necessary) and that a command prompt has been opened within the project's "emscripten" sub-folder, and that the Emscripten environment vars have been previously set (run emsdk_env.bat).

-Running the makeEmscripten.bat in the project folder will generate the backend_asap.js emulator file in the 'htdocs' sub-folder.
-The content of the respective folder can be deployed in some arbitrary folder under the document root of your web server for testing.
-(As an add-on the script also creates an asap.js file which provides the same API as the respective file from the original ASAP project.
-This file allows to directly compare the performance of the Emscripten generated code with the original one..)
+The Web version is then built using the makeEmscripten.bat that can be found in this folder.
+The script will compile directly into the "emscripten/htdocs" example web folder, were it will create the backend_asap.js library.
+The content of the "htdocs" can be tested by first copying into some document folder of a web server (this running example shows how the code is used).